The Ocean Note's market name? Perhaps the HTC U Ultra | Pocketnow

 Well, if that’s the case, then we have it all tied up, right?
 HTC’s promoting its event as “For U,” and we have a whole new “U” series of phones on our way and everything’s all hunky dory from here on out.
 But we’re going to have wait to see where the codenamed “Ocean Note” will go in terms of branding and what this could mean for the other two rumored devices set for Q1 anyways — it’s much more fun watching this unfold than just outright emblazoning it as the U Ultra.

-But we’ll do it anyways for search engine optimization purposes.
+…okay, we’ll do it anyways for search engine optimization purposes.

 We’re also wondering if we’ll get a 6-inch display with limited bezels to boot?
 After all, with the Sense Touch concept that was demonstrated in a leaked video, users could theoretically make the most out of their edge-to-edge screen while not fearing accidental touches with capacitive touchpads on the sides of the phone, if cleverly implemented.